mdyakov/XploreBackend/README.md

 - **logout** - POST method - requires token in headers - deletes the token, sent

-- **me** - GET method - requires token in headers - returns a user that owns the token sent in headers
+- **me** - GET method - requires token in headers - returns a user that owns the token sent in headers, as well as profile picture, list of his friends, wishlist and favorites.

 - **\<username\>** - GET method - requires token - returns a user with provided username